-Purpose Additional control register that provides a fail-safe override for some CCI-400 functions, if these cause problems that you cannot otherwise work around.
-Usage constraints If you cannot avoid using them, only set them using non-bufferable transactions, and before barriers, shareable transactions, or DVM messages are issued into the CCI-400.
+Purpose Additional control register that provides a fail-safe override for some work around.

+CCI-400 functions, if these cause problems that you cannot otherwise transactions, and before barriers, shareable transactions, or DVM messages are issued into the CCI-400.
 This could be, for example, very early in the boot sequence, prior to the installation of any secure OS.
 You can access the Control Override Register using secure transactions only, irrespective of the programming of the Secure Access Register.
-Configurations Available in all CCI-400 configurations.
-Attributes See Table 3-1 on page 3-3.